-- 20.1 The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs. - 20.2 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:
+- 19.1 The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.

+- 19.2 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:

-e school cohort as a whole.
+- The school cohort as a whole.

-ividual year groups.
+- Individual year groups.

-ividual pupils.
+- Individual pupils.

-mographic groups, e.g. pupils from different ethnic groups or economic kgrounds.
+- Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds.

-ner groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM. $\Box$
+- Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM.

-Pupils at risk of PA.
+- Pupils at risk of PA.

-- 20.3 The Attendance Lead responsible for attendance will review the school's data weekly to check for emerging issues.
+- 19.3 The Attendance Lead responsible for attendance will review the school's data weekly to check for emerging issues.
 On a half termly basis the Attendance Lead will undertake a thorough analysis of the above data to identify patterns and trends.
-This will include identifying, for each group: - Patterns in uses of certain codes.
+This will include identifying, for each group:

+- Patterns in uses of certain codes.

-- Particular days of poor attendance.Historic trends of attendance and absence.Barriers to attendance. - 20.4 The Attendance Lead will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
+- Particular days of poor attendance.

+- Historic trends of attendance and absence.

+- Barriers to attendance.

+- 19.4 The Attendance Lead will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
 The Attendance Lead will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
-The Attendance Lead will ensure that this is then shared with the Trust Central Team accordingly. - 20.5 The Local Governing Board and the Trust central team will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data. - 20.6 The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools. - 20.7 The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.
+The Attendance Lead will ensure that this is then shared with the Trust Central Team accordingly.

+- 19.5 The Local Governing Board and the Trust central team will regularly monitor attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data. - 19.6 The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools. - 19.7 The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.

-21.0 Training of staff
+20.0 Training of staff

-- 21.1 The school will recognise that early intervention can prevent poor attendance.
-As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training. - 21.2 The Local Governing Board will ensure that teachers and support staff receive training in line with this policy as part of their induction.
-Following this initial training, staff will receive regular and ongoing training as part of their development. - 21.3 Training will cover at least the following: - The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it - 21.4 The Local Governing Board will provide dedicated and enhanced attendance training to the Attendance Lead and other staff with specific attendance functions in their role this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance. - 22.5 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.
+- 20.1 The school will recognise that early intervention can prevent poor attendance.
+As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training. - 20.2 The Local Governing Board will monitor that teachers and support staff receive training in line with this policy as part of their induction.
+Following this initial training, staff will receive regular and ongoing training as part of their development. - 20.3 Training will cover at least the following: - The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it - 20.4 The Local Governing Board will monitor the provision of dedicated and enhanced attendance training to the Attendance Lead and other staff with specific attendance functions in their role this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance. - 20.5 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.

-22.0 Monitoring and review
+21.0 Monitoring and review